Deploying DPU OS Using BFB from Host

 The device IDs for the BlueField-2 and BlueField-3 DPUs in this example are /dev/mst/mt41686_pciconf0 and /dev/mst/mt41692_pciconf0 respectively.

 If you installed the latest DOCA local repo for host, then RShim will be included as part of it.
-You may skip to section "Ensure RShim Running on Host".
+You may skip this section.

 Before installing the RShim driver, verify that the RShim devices, which will be probed by the driver, are listed under lsusb/lspci.